 If the number of Service Requests / Signed Pre-Commands sent exceeds the Warning Threshold or the ADT, the DCC will notify the User of the Service Requests / Signed Pre-Commands that have exceeded the relevant threshold.

 Except for Warning Thresholds, the Service Requests / Signed Pre-Commands that exceed the relevant ADT must be put in quarantine by the DCC.
-This means they are held in the DCC Systems, and are not sent to Devices.
+This means they are held in the DCC Systems, and are not sent to Devices (or in the case of SMETS1 Devices to the SMETS1 Service Provider).
 Users may then examine whether the Service Requests / Signed Pre-Commands are genuine and inform the DCC whether the DCC should send the corresponding Command to the Device or delete the Service Request / Signed Pre-Command from the DCC Systems.
 If the User does not notify the DCC within a set period of time, the Service Request / Signed Pre-Command will be deleted from the DCC Systems.

 This process area describes how Users notify the DCC of the Warning Thresholds and ADTs they set, and the steps the DCC and Users take when they are breached.